 5. Configure your equipment to best perform in your environment

 The type of configurations you apply to your equipment will vary based on the type of environment you want to support.
-If you’re a large hotel with dozens of floors, hundreds of rooms and countless access points, you may want to reduce signal cell size so that guest devices can seamlessly roam across the property without getting stuck to one specific access point.
+If you’re a large hotel with dozens of floors, hundreds of rooms and countless access points, you may want to reduce signal cell size.
+This will allow guest devices to seamlessly roam across the property without getting stuck to one specific access point.
 Alternately if you are covering a large outdoor area and have a limited budget for access points or perhaps have limitations that prevent you from installing additional access points then you should increase signal cell size to make sure that each access point can cover as much distance as possible.

 It may be hard to determine the best configurations if you choose do take the project on by yourself.
-We recommend checking our last blog post about tips for WiFi configuration or better yet, contacting a professional WiFi installation company to consult on your project.
+We recommend checking our last blog post about tips for WiFi configuration.
+You can also contact a professional WiFi installation company to consult on your project.
 We talk more about this topic in our blog post about wireless access point installation best practices.

 6. Use point to point bridges to share an internet connection between two or more areas

 Point to point wireless bridges offer the easiest way to extend an internet network across two locations.
-Wireless bridges do not offer WiFi connectivity but they do enable you to extend your internet signal and then redistribute without having to invest in ethernet or fiber optic cabling and the labor required to run and hide the cable.
+Wireless bridges do not offer WiFi connectivity but they do enable you to extend your internet signal.
+It helps to redistribute without having to invest in ethernet or fiber optic cabling and the labor required to run and hide the cable.
 With proper line of sight, wireless bridges can transmit signals for over 10 miles with little to no impact on latency.

 Wireless bridges are typically installed on the outside of structures and usually require one ethernet cable that can deliver power as well.
 Wireless bridges are weather-proof and do not require additional casings to protect them from the elements.
 As long as line of sight is not interrupted then you will be able to share your internet connection across a large area.

-Covering a large area with WiFi can be daunting without the proper knowledge and hopefully this blog has left you prepared with the proper steps to get the job done.
+Covering a large area with WiFi can be daunting without the proper knowledge.
+Hopefully this blog has left you prepared with the proper steps to get the job done.
 Bad WiFi is easily accomplished but good WiFi requires a proper plan and the right expertise.
 If you need additional help setting up or configuring your WiFi system then check out our blog or contact our wireless specialists for a free consultation.